The Broomway: Navigation and access

 The Broomway leaves the mainland at Wakering Stairs, where there is a causeway over the band of soft mud (known as the Black Grounds or blackgrounds) which separates the mainland from the firmer ground of the Maplin Sands.
-Once upon the Maplin Sands, the Broomway heads approximately 60 degrees (magnetic) towards a navigation beacon known as "the Maypole".
+Once upon the Maplin Sands, the Broomway heads approximately 60 degrees (magnetic) toward a navigation beacon known as "the Maypole".
 This beacon marks the entrance to Havengore Creek.
 Beyond this point, travellers once had to also wade across the mouths of New England Creek and then Shelford Creek, until both were dammed in the 1920s.
 From the Maypole, the road takes a more northerly route of approximately 50 degrees (magnetic) to the causeway leading to Asplins Head, the first of the surviving highways onto Foulness Island.
 From Wakering Stairs to Asplins Head is a walk of about one hour.

 Since the opening of the bridge to the island, and the loss of the "brooms", the Broomway is now largely unmarked.
 There is no actual track, and for the majority of its 6 mi route the Broomway is nothing more than a compass bearing over Maplin Sands.

 The "headways", or access points leading from the Broomway to farms on the shoreline, were mostly constructed of Kentish ragstone or gravel.
 Although a number are still marked on maps, the majority are currently impassable.
 From south to north, the main headways are or were: